Embeddings of locally compact hyperbolic groups into Lp-spaces: Introduction

 The {\bf equivariant $L_p$-compression} $\alpha_p^*(G)$ of $G$ is defined as the supremum of $R(f)$ taken over all $G$-equivariant coarse embeddings of $G$ into all possible $L_p$-spaces.
 Taking the supremum of $R(f)$ over all, also non-equivariant, coarse embeddings, leads to the (non-equivariant) {\bf $L_p$-compression} $\alpha_p(G)$ of $G$.
 One can show that both of these definitions do not depend on the chosen compact generating neighbourhood. \end{defn} Equivariant and non-equivariant compression are related to interesting group theoretic properties.
 Indeed, based on a remark by M. Gromov, it was shown that the equivariant and non-equivariant $L_2$-compression are equal for amenable groups (see \cite{CTV}).
 Moreover, if the equivariant $L_2$-compression of a compactly generated group is $>\frac{1}{2}$ then the group is amenable \cite{CTV}.
-This provides a partial converse to the statement that amenable groups satisfy the Haagerup property.
+It is straighforward to show this result for all locally compact second countable groups.
+The result provides a partial converse to the statement that amenable groups satisfy the Haagerup property.
 There is a similar statement for the equivariant $L_p$-compression for $p\neq 2$: in \cite{naoper}, the authors show that a finitely generated group is amenable if its equivariant $L_p$-compression is strictly greater than $\frac{1}{\min(2,p)}$.
 In the non-equivariant setting, we have the result that finitely generated groups with non-equivariant compression $>1/2$ satisfy non-equivariant amenability, i.e. property $A$ (which is equivalent to exactness of the reduced $C^*$-algebra) \cite{guekam}.
-Moreover, for finitely generated groups, the non-equivariant Haagerup property, i.e. coarse embeddability into a Hilbert space, implies the Novikov conjecture.
-This result was suggested by Gromov in \cite{Gromov2}, but he did not give a proof.
-Around $2000$, in a breakthrough article, Yu showed that such groups satisfy the coarse Baum-Connes conjecture, which is related to the Novikov conjecture \cite{Yu}.
-Together with Skandalis and Tu, the Novikov conjecture for finitely generated coarsely embeddable groups was proven in \cite{Yu:2}.
-Later, in \cite{Yu:3}, the authors prove the same result for embeddings into uniformly convex Banach spaces and this is one of the motivations to study embeddings into $L_p$-spaces for $p\neq 2$.
+In this paper, we generalize this result to the setting of locally compact second countable groups (Theorem \ref{theorem:PropertyA}).